anyars-encarta/vet-clinic/README.md

 **Encarta Vet Clinic** is a database related application to keep track of vetrinary details of animals.
 The schema was created with PostgreSQL.
 The tables have relationships specified in the schema structure.

+**Encarta Vet Clinic** is a database related application to keep track of vetrinary details of animals.
+The schema was created with PostgreSQL.
+The tables have relationships specified in the schema structure.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>